Goal Setting for Neurodivergent Individuals

 ADHD has been linked to an imbalance in the dopamine systems within the brain.
 Research suggests that ADHDers often have reduced dopamine receptor availability or lower baseline levels of dopamine.

 Don’t Should Yourself: Eliminate “should” from goal statements.
-Phrases like “I should exercise” can foster feelings of guilt and lead to resistance in pursuing goals.
+“I should exercise” can foster feelings of guilt and lead to resistance in pursuing goals.
 Instead, focus on expressing what you want to accomplish.
 For example, reframe the goal as “I want to incorporate more movement.”
-This shift in language helps cultivate a sense of choice, which makes the process feel more enjoyable and aligned with individual interests.
+This shift in language helps cultivate a sense of choice, which makes the process feel more enjoyable and aligned with your interests.

 Reframe Goals to Intentions: Reframing traditional goals into intentions can facilitate a more fluid approach to goal-setting.
 Intentions focus on the desired outcome rather than a specific destination.
 For instance, instead of setting a goal to read a certain number of books this year, an intention might be to cultivate a love for reading by exploring different genres.
 This shift allows for exploration and growth without the burden of strict accountability.

 Make the Goals Bite-Sized: Break larger goals into bite-sized, manageable tasks to reduce feelings of overwhelm.
 Each completed task serves as a motivational boost, which can make it easier to maintain focus and momentum.
 For example, if the goal is to declutter a space, start with one drawer at a time rather than doing the whole room at once.
-This gradual approach allows you to build confidence and establish a sense of success along the way.

 Use Your Hyperfocus: Many neurodivergent individuals experience periods of hyperfocus, where they can intensely concentrate on a particular interest or task.
 When hyperfocus arises, take the opportunity to work on goals that resonate with you.
 Prepare a list of interests or tasks aligned with your goals to maximize these moments.
-Recognizing and using these moments allows you to tackle challenging projects or deeply engage with passions.

 Make It Visible and Visual: Visual reminders of goals can significantly improve motivation and clarity.
 Create vision boards, charts, or use sticky notes with affirmations related to goals to serve as daily inspiration.
 Place these visual cues in prominent areas to ensure your goals remain top of mind.
-Additionally, use color-coded planners or digital tools to help organize tasks in a visually appealing way to make it easier to track progress and stay focused.

 Take Your Energy Levels Into Account: The spoon theory understands that you have different energy levels depending on the task at hand.
 When goal setting, take into account how much energy you need based on the type of goal you are setting.

-Book a Free Consultation With Blue Sky Learning
+Book a Free ND-Friendly Goal Consultation

 Comments